Patient education: Vaginal dryness (Beyond the Basics)

 Very low doses of vaginal estrogen can be used when it is put into the vagina to treat vaginal dryness.
 A small amount of estrogen is absorbed into the bloodstream, but only about 100 times less than when using estrogen pills or tablets.
 As a result, there is a much lower risk of side effects, such as blood clots, breast cancer, and heart attack, compared with other estrogen-containing products (birth control pills, menopausal hormone therapy).

 Several types of vaginal estrogen products are available:

-- The vaginal estrogen tablet (Vagifem®) is a small tablet that is inserted inside the vagina.
-The tablet is packaged in a disposable applicator.
-Vagifem is usually taken every day for two weeks and then twice weekly.
+●The vaginal estrogen insert (Vagifem) looks like a small tablet but is inserted inside the vagina.
+The vaginal tablet is packaged in a disposable applicator.
+Vagifem is usually inserted every day for two weeks and then twice weekly.

-Estring® should not be confused with the estrogen replacement vaginal ring (Femring®), which releases a much higher dose of estrogen and is intended to be absorbed into the body to relieve hot flashes.
-(See "Patient information: Postmenopausal hormone therapy (Beyond the Basics)".)
+Estring should not be confused with the estrogen replacement vaginal ring (Femring), which releases a much higher dose of estrogen and is intended to be absorbed into the body to relieve hot flashes.
+(See "Patient education: Menopausal hormone therapy (Beyond the Basics)".)

 How long can I use vaginal estrogen? — Vaginal estrogen is thought to be safe and can probably be used indefinitely, although there are no long-term studies confirming its safety.

 Is vaginal estrogen safe for women with a history of breast cancer? — The safety of vaginal estrogen in women who have a past history of breast cancer is unclear.
 A small amount of estrogen can be absorbed from the vagina into the bloodstream.
 If you have a history of breast cancer, talk to your healthcare provider or your oncologist about the potential risks and benefits of vaginal estrogen.